 ➤ Verse 7 (transition, summarizing story 1): 'And the Lord God FORMED man [humans] from the dust of the earth ...'

 ➤ Verse 8 (in story 2): 'Now the Lord God had planted a garden in the east, in Eden; and there he put the man [a male human being] he HAD FORMED.'

 ➤ Verse 19 (in story 2): 'Now the Lord God HAD FORMED out of the ground all the beasts of the field and all the birds of the air.
 He brought them to the man [individual named Adam] to see what he would name them ...'

-There is a time gap between FORMED and HAD FORMED; otherwise, we would conclude that God created man first and then created animals for him to name – i.e., that God created man before He created animals – which we know is wrong based on Genesis 1.
+There seems to be a time gap between FORMED and HAD FORMED; otherwise, we would conclude that God created man first and then created animals for him to name; i.e., that God created man before He created animals, which we know is wrong based on Genesis 1.

-From the transition summary forward, the whole focus of the Bible changes from God's creation of earth and all its life forms to just a single creature: hā·’ā·ḏām (mankind), God's crowning creation and purpose of it all.
+From the transition summary forward, the whole focus of the Bible changes from God's creation of the earth and all its life forms to just a single creature: hā·’ā·ḏām (humankind), God's crowning creation.

 The transition summary sets the stage for the second story.

-Then God creates a wife for Adam (not from dust of the earth but from Adam's side, a female spiritual clone), the first recorded divine miracle (apart from the six-day creation of the entire universe).
+Then God creates a wife for Adam (not from dust of the earth but from Adam's side, a female spiritual clone), the first recorded divine miracle (an exception to the laws of nature.
 Adam names her Eve and tells her about the law.
 They are now the first spiritual beings on earth ... life-long married couple (one flesh)... knowing God ... accountable to God ... with opportunity for eternal life (if they choose the Tree of Life).